 I was lost, scared and felt like there was no way out of this cycle.
 CBT sessions helped me to control my thoughts and separate my rational thoughts from those of the ED.
 By recording what I ate, I was able to identify a restrictive diet during the day and then a binge-purge routine at night.
 Weeks on weeks, I was the same at each session, having not eaten anything by 4pm each day because of the guilt and feelings following a binge the night before.
 Of course this just set me up for the next cycle.
 However, I couldn’t see this, and even if I could I felt like I couldn’t control it.

 Gaining control from bulimia gave me control over what I ate again, but in the other direction, so that I became scared of food.
 I couldn’t eat because then I would eat everything.
-An extra slice of toast, a portion of mayo, a slice of cheese were petrifying to me, which, looking back now is so hard to believe.
-But if I think back, I remember that this was enough to bring me to tears.
 Each time I visited the GP, my weight dropped more, which was exhilarating.
 I had never been good at losing weight – every diet I had been on I had lost weight yes, but never this much, something I could control and be successful at and something that at this time I clung onto.

 It was one night out with friends, when I put on a playsuit that had once been tight-fitting and now hung off of me, when my mum saw me and went into her room to cry and when I sent my friend a picture of my outfit and I barely recognised myself in the mirror that I realised I needed to put weight on.
 This was April – my first year exams were in May, but how could I revise and study when all I could think about was food?
 I hated food.
 I didn’t want to eat food.
 Food was the enemy.
 But simultaneously, I had to eat.
 I had to put weight on.
 I had to stop bingeing and purging.
 And so, I made the most difficult decision I have ever made – to put my health first, as something mental had become very much physical.